siawli/VTTP-Final-Project/README.md

 ## VTTP - Final Project: Master Kitchen

-This app is both web and mobile friendly, and provide users with the following fucntions:
+<a href="https://vttp-fp-masterkitchen.herokuapp.com/" target="_blank">Master Kitchen</a> is both web and mobile friendly, and provide users with the following fucntions:
 1) Search for a recipe
 2) Save recipes for future references
 3) Snap and share a picture of their own cooks after trying out a recipe